MrMoshkovitz/PyLeetCode/Lab1_Cloud_OS_Threats/Linux/Linux_Attacker_Commands.md

 ### Package Management Commands

-This comprehensive table provides package management commands for attackers to understand system usage, user privileges, group permissions, memory and CPU consumption, and command-line arguments for various package management tasks.
-These commands highlight the critical operations and opportunities for exploitation.
+This are package management commands for attackers to understand the package management, the package management user, the package management group, the package management start time, the package management end time, the package management memory usage, the package management CPU usage, the package management command line, and the package management arguments.

 | **Command**              | **Description**                                                                                       | **Attacker’s Perspective**                                                                                               |
 |--------------------------|-------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|